-Finally, the Complainant points to the fact, and the Panel agrees with this line of argumentation, that given the reputation of the Complainant's trademark "INTESA SANPAOLO" all around the world and given the fact that the Respondent has registered a domain name that actually is kind of a combination of two of Complainant's trademarks clearly indicates that the Respondent had knowledge of the Complainant's trademarks at the time of the registration of the disputed domain name.
-Also, there is a consensus view among UDRP panelists that a passive holding of a domain name may, in appropriate circumstances, be consistent with the finding of bad faith, in particular in circumstances in which, for example, a complainant's trademark is well-known, and there is no conceivable use that could be made of the domain name and would not amount to an infringement of the complainant's trademark's rights.
-In the case at hand, in the absence of any other reasonable explanation as to why the Respondent should rely on the disputed domain name and given that the Respondent has brought forward nothing in substance relating to the intended use of the disputed domain name that would have allowed the Panel to hold for Respondent, the Panel finds that the Respondent has registered and is making use of the disputed domain name in a manner which at least takes unjustified and unfair advantage of the Complainant's "INTESA SANPAOLO" and "GRUPPO INTESA SANPAOLO" trademarks' fame and must, therefore, be considered as registered and being used in bad faith within the meaning of the Policy.
+Finally, given the undisputed reputation of the Complainant's trademarks "INTESA" and "INTESA SANPAOLO" all around the world, it is more likely than not that the Respondent had knowledge of the Complainant's trademarks at the time of the registration of the disputed domain name.
+Also, there is a consensus view among UDRP panelists that a passive holding of a disputed domain name may, in appropriate circumstances, be consistent with the finding of bad faith, in particular in circumstances in which, for example, a complainant's trademark is well-known, and there is no conceivable use that could be made of the disputed domain name and would not amount to an infringement of the complainant's trademark's rights.
+In the case at hand, in the absence of any other reasonable explanation as to why the Respondent should rely on the disputed domain name and given that the Respondent has brought forward nothing in substance relating to the intended use of the disputed domain name that would have allowed the Panel to hold for Respondent, the Panel finds that the Respondent has registered and is making use of the disputed domain name in a manner which at least takes unjustified and unfair advantage of the Complainant's "INTESA" and "INTESA SANPAOLO" trademarks' fame and must, therefore, be considered as registered and being used in bad faith within the meaning of the Policy.